noels/drupal_build_scripts/README.md

 ## Templates and Properties

-The templates folder contains two templates, one for a generalted Drupal settings file and another for an Apache vhost file.
+The templates folder contains two templates, one for a generated Drupal settings file and another for an Apache vhost file.
 You can add new properties by surrounding them with @: `@property@`.
 The values of these properties are automatically pulled from `*.properties` files.